rucha-patki/BookStore/README.md

 ![image](https://user-images.githubusercontent.com/83335769/125053448-bb903700-e0c2-11eb-90c3-1ba830bcad4b.png)

+## Functionality Overview

+1. There are three components namely: AppComponent, EditComponent and NewBookComponent

+2. Application consists of one service: BookService which consists of all the method required to communicate with the web server.

+3. There is one folder called as Store which consists of all the Actions, Reducer and Effects used in the application.

+4. AppComponent displays all the books present on the Web Server.
+Books are fetched via RestApi call ‘GET’.

+5. EditComponent will get all the details of the book which you wish to edit and the book is updated via RestApi ‘PUT’ call.

+6. NewBookComponent will provide you a UI which will ask for book details you want to add to store.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.